What Is the Difference Between Hemp and CBD Oil?

 One thing you’ll notice when researching CBD oil is that it isn’t cheap.
 It is, in fact, one of the more expensive supplements on the market.
 If CBD oil is an oil produced from hemp plants, you may wonder why you can’t simply buy hemp oil from your local health food store and save a bundle of money.
 Unfortunately, things aren’t that easy.
 Hemp oil and CBD oil are two very different substances – and as you’re about to discover, there are some very good reasons why CBD oil costs as much as it does.

 Comparing hemp oil vs. CBD oil, the key difference is that the two products come from different parts of the hemp plant.
-Hemp oil comes from the seeds, and CBD oil can come from stems, leaves and flowers.
+Hemp oil comes from the seeds, and CBD is extracted from the stems and leaves.

 Oil is nearly half of what’s in a hemp seed.
 Hemp oil production is relatively easy; you can obtain the oil by pressing the seeds.
 An acre of land will produce around 8,000 pounds of hemp seeds, and pressing the seeds will yield about 300 gallons of hemp oil.
 The 6,000 pounds of hemp flour left over from the pressing process can become a valuable secondary source of revenue for the producer.
 Hemp flour is rich and protein and makes excellent animal feed.